-I would have enjoyed spending more time in Samana and less time in Cabarete.
+What would you have changed?I would have enjoyed spending more time in Samana and less time in Cabarete.
 Samana offered a much quieter and eco-conscious tourism experience.
 Although Cabarete is a fun place with lots of nightlife, it is starting to show signs of over tourism and pollution.

-Food varied widely throughout the trip depending on price point and location.
+Restaurant recommendations?Food varied widely throughout the trip depending on price point and location.
 For inexpensive meals, traditional rice, beans, and fish (near the coast) was a popular option.
 Restaurants in Jarabacoa were focused on fine dining and offered a variety of European and fusion cuisine.

-In most areas of the Dominican Republic the weather is hot and humid.
+Packing tips?In most areas of the Dominican Republic the weather is hot and humid.
 I wore loose dresses for the majority of my trip.
 In Jarabacoa I would recommend multiple layers, as the weather is quite chilly at night and when hiking at a high altitude.

-Although I enjoyed walking around Ciudad Colonial in Santo Domingo, I was disappointed that museums, landmarks, and other tourist attractions focused only on European history in the country.
+Any surprises?Although I enjoyed walking around Ciudad Colonial in Santo Domingo, I was disappointed that museums, landmarks, and other tourist attractions focused only on European history in the country.
 I would have liked to learn more about the indigenous populations that lived on the island prior to Spaniard arrival, as well as the inclusion of African descendants, who have played a tremendous role in shaping the identity of the Dominican Republic today.

-I chose to stay at boutique hotels in Cabarete, Santo Domingo, and Samana which I found through booking.com.
+Booking details?I chose to stay at boutique hotels in Cabarete, Santo Domingo, and Samana which I found through booking.com.
 In Jarabacoa I stayed at an ecolodge which was recommended to me by a friend.